Former NFL executive Tom Heckert dies at 51

 His father, Tom Sr., worked for more than 20 years as an NFL player personnel executive before retiring in 2007.

-His time in Denver included three playoff trips and a win over Carolina in Super Bowl 50.
+His time in Denver included three playoff trips, two Super Bowl appearances and a win over Carolina in Super Bowl 50.

 "It's easy to see why Tom was widely respected and had so many great relationships across the league," Elway said.
 "I'll always be grateful for how he helped me transition into this position.
 My prayers go out to Tom's family, friends and everyone he worked with during his career."